rambastola/Leave-a-Note/README.md

 # Leave a note

-A webapp that ask users for their name and a little note for the world.
+A web app that ask users for their name and a little note for the world.

 Name field is not required so it can remain anonymous.